 In 39 opening stands between 1924 and 1930, when Hobbs retired from Test cricket, they scored 3,339 runs together, included in which were 15-century partnerships.
 Perhaps their most famous stand together came in the final Test in 1926 with the Ashes at stake, when they both scored masterly centuries on another pitch, made difficult by rain.

 England eventually ran out of decisive winners.
 Despite the proliferation of Test cricket since, only one opening pair.
 The West Indians great Desmond Haynes and Gordon Greenidge – have posted more three-figure starts.
-Herbert Sutcliffe also formed another special relationship with Percy Holmes at Yorkshire.
+Herbert Sutcliffe also formed another special relationship with Percy Holmes in Yorkshire.

 They shared 69 century stands for the first wicket, including what for many years was a world record 555 against Essex at Leyton in 1932.
 Sutcliffe’s technique was not flawless.
 He was reckoned to play with an open face and spinners thought they could have him caught close in on the offside.

 Bill O’Reilly and Clarrie Grimmett had some success against him.
 But he still averaged at least 50 in every series he played against Australia.
 He was not afraid to hook fast bowling.
 Keep in mind there were no helmets in those days, – and although he tended to hit the ball in the air when he did so.
 It was a shot that served him well.